Pneumonia in Children

 Which children are at risk for pneumonia?

-A child is more likely to get pneumonia if he or she has:
+A child is more likely to get pneumonia if they have:

 - Weak immune system, such as from cancer